RoadAtlas

 Popular in Villavieja for grilled meats and casual local meals.
 It is a practical stop before entering the Tatacoa heat.

-Café Cactus Tatacoa — Cafe — Tatacoa Desert and San Agustín — Colombia
+Café Cactus Tatacoa — Cafe — Tatacoa Desert and San Agustín — Kolumbien

 Cafe